rxaviers/cldrjs/README.md

 - **`.attributes`**

- Attributes is an Object created during instance initialization (construction), and are used internally by `.get()` to replace dynamic parts of an item path.
+ Attributes is an Object created during instance initialization (construction) and are used internally by `.get()` to replace dynamic parts of an item path.

  [Read more...](doc/api/core/attributes.md)